turingschool/curriculum/source/topics/better_views/erb_and_haml.markdown

 ERB vs. HAML has the fervor of a religious debate in the Rails community.
 According to surveys, about 46% of the community prefers HAML.

 <div class="opinion">
-<p>I love HAML and use it on every project.
+<p>We love HAML and use it on every project.
 It encourages stringent formatting of your view templates, lightens the content significantly, and draws clear lines between markup and code.</p>
 </div>

+### History Lesson

 HAML was developed by Hampton Caitlin as pushback against the "heavy" nature of HTML and, by extension, ERB.
-He started HAML by taking an ERB template and making one assumption: white space will be significant.
+He started HAML by taking an ERB template and making one assumption: _white space will be significant_.
 With that assumption, he started deleting all the characters that could possibly be inferred by the template processor engine.

 ### Developing HAML